nrk8286/Ai-Market/README.md

 2. **Update HTML and CSS:**
    Modify the `index.html` and `styles.css` files to include the new graphics and improve the site's design.

+## Usage Examples

+Here are some examples of how to use the AI Marketplace:

+1. **Explore Marketplace:**
+   Visit the homepage and click on the "Explore Marketplace" button to view available AI-powered tools and services.

+2. **Purchase an Item:**
+   Select an item from the marketplace and click the "Buy" button to proceed with the purchase.

+3. **AI-Generated Content:**
+   Access the AI-generated content by visiting the `/api/generate` route.

+## Troubleshooting

+If you encounter any issues while using the AI Marketplace, consider the following troubleshooting tips:

+1. **Check Environment Variables:**
+   Ensure that all required environment variables are set correctly in the `.env` file.

+2. **Review Logs:**
+   Check the server logs for any error messages or warnings that may provide insights into the issue.

+3. **Update Dependencies:**
+   Ensure that all dependencies are up to date by running `npm update`.

+4. **Clear Cache:**
+   Clear your browser cache and cookies to resolve any caching-related issues.

+## Environment Variables

+The following environment variables are used in the AI Marketplace project:

+- `OPENAI_API_KEY`: The API key for accessing OpenAI services.
+- `PAYMENT_GATEWAY_API_KEY`: The API key for the payment gateway used for processing transactions.

+Ensure that these environment variables are set correctly in the `.env` file before running the project.

 ## License